HL7/davinci-deqm/source/pages/guidance.md

     measure and links the submitted data together to simplify processing for the receiver.

+-   It is the responsibility of the Producer to ensure that measure data is present in a structured, retrievable form.

 -   The required data is represented in the referenced resources defined by the MeasureReport.